Special Donation Match

 DOUBLE YOUR GIFT BY DONATING NOW!

-An anonymous private donor has offered a 1:1 match of up to $15,000 for any contributions in May and June.
+A second anonymous private donor has offered a 1:1 match of up to $22,000 for all contributions made through November, 2020.
 Thus, a gift of $500 will be doubled to $1,000 toward the State funding requirement.
 All donations are also tax deductible.